 Orwell’s legacy is controversial.
 I see his tragic vision as a continuation of the moral reformers reacting to the Chartist movement in Britain, 1839-1850.
 This book essay lays out the case for “a change of heart” as opposed to structural reform.
-It is my contention that Orwell’s most important precursor was Thomas Carlyle, whose claim that all social relationships were subsumed under the “cash nexus” in industrial society was taken up by Marx and his followers all of whom continue to rail against “finance capital.”
-(The defeated Winston Smith recites this rhyme at the end of 1984: ‘Under the spreading chestnut tree /I sold you and you sold me –’.
-This alleged commodification of human relationships is crucial to all modern socialist ideologies, including populism.)
+It is my contention that Orwell’s most important precursor was Thomas Carlyle (identified by Orwell during the war years, as a precursor to fascism), whose claim that all social relationships were subsumed under the “cash nexus” in industrial society was taken up by Marx and his followers all of whom continue to rail against “finance capital.”
+(The defeated Winston Smith recites this rhyme at the end of 1984: ‘Under the spreading chestnut tree /I sold you and you sold me –‘.
+This alleged commodification of human relationships is crucial to all modern socialist ideologies, including populism; i.e., you must purify your heart of the love of money that is the root of all evil.)

 In my book, I show how Kingsley’s archetypal “agitator” bears a close resemblance to Melville’s character Captain Ahab.
 Note especially that Benjamin Netanyahu cited the Hebrew prophets as the founders of “civilization” in his UN speech.
-(See last sentences in http://clarespark.com/2012/09/28/bibi-and-the-human-nature-debate/.)
+(See last sentences in https://clarespark.com/2012/09/28/bibi-and-the-human-nature-debate/.)
+For more on the origins of social democracy (e.g. the New Deal), see https://clarespark.com/2011/07/16/disraelis-contribution-to-social-democracy/.

 [book excerpt, Hunting Captain Ahab, chapter 5 (the chapter that got me into trouble with Verso):]